cjxe/cjxe/README.md

 Hey, my name is Baran (pronounced Bar-on)!

 - ✨ **Interests:** Scalability, optimizations, finance, DeFi, blockchain and psychology.
-- ❓ **Some of my projects are closed-source.** If you would like to see any, please let me know on LinkedIn!
+- ❓ **Some of my projects are closed-source.** If you would like to see any, please let me know on LinkedIn

-## My current work (work in progress)

-- I am currently building an app called [Transfer Coins](https://transfer-coins.vercel.app/).
-- While building the app, I designed and built a [design system](https://cjxe.github.io/transfer-coins/).

 ## Languages that I know